The internet has brought the world to your fingertips. But it also brings all sorts of security threats.

 “Single point of failure” is the term used to describe how an asset’s failure would affect the network, i.e, whether the network would be able to continue functioning.
 Interestingly, the asset can be anything on your network, including a single database, access point, server, traffic routing device, and so on.
 If any asset would compromise the network if it failed, that asset is a single point of failure.

-The solution to single points of failure is redundancy–that is, having multiple additional assets that do the same thing the first asset does, so that if the first asset fails, the network will still be able to perform as if it hadn’t.
+The solution to single points of failure is redundancy–that is, having multiple additional assets that do the same thing the first asset does, so that if the first asset fails, the network will still be able to perform.

 Your job, then, is to look for redundancies within your system and create more of them if needed.